joniles/mpxj/mkdocs/docs/howto-read-primavera.md

 ```

 ### WBS is Full Path
-Currently the WBS attribute of summary tasks (WBS entities in P6) will be a dot
+Currently, the WBS attribute of summary tasks (WBS entities in P6) will be a dot
-separated hierarchy of all of the parent WBS attributes.
+separated hierarchy of all the parent WBS attributes.
 In this example, `root.wbs1.wbs2` is the WBS attribute for `wbs2` which has
 the parents `root` and `wbs1`.
-To disabled this behaviour, and simply record
+To disable this behaviour, and simply record
 the code for the current WBS entry (in the example above `wbs2`) call the
 `setWbsIsFullPath` method, passing in `false`, as illustrated below.